 Winter boots are checked for size and leggings are checked for holes.
 The girls start stocking up on cheap fruit to make jam and pickles while the boys start collecting and chopping firewood to feed the old faithful furnace.
-However, modern houses and technology often makes us forget to prep the old furnace for the season.
+However, modern houses and technology often make us forget to prep the old furnace for the season.

 Make sure you open up the furnace and vacuum clean it thoroughly.
 Accumulated lint and dust could cause an accidental fire in the ducts when you start using the furnace.

 Open up and clear out the air ducts and clean the registers to make sure you have constant air flow to and from the furnace.
+Besides there are a lot of good bubble umbrellas here.
 Any blockages may cause the furnace to consume oxygen from your living areas, posing a risk to your respiratory health.
 In the same breath, take this opportunity to check the batteries on your smoke and carbon monoxide detectors.

 If your furnace room doubles up as a laundry room in the winter to help you dry clothes, be sure to train your family members (especially the children and pets) not to play near it when it is lit.
 Be careful to keep the room well organised and to keep flammable items and liquids away from the furnace.